 "P" sessions, which include lightning talks, dialogues and roundtables, are panels focused on presentation of written work in different ways, usually with a maximum duration of 5–15 minutes per speaker

 "L" sessions are interactive activities which may or may not include some presentation of written work

 "M" sessions are plenaries

 Thus you can propose a paper to a P-session and a presentation to an L-session, but not two papers to two different P-sessions.
-Some exceptions will be made for plenary speakers: please discuss concerns with the plenary convenors.
+Some exceptions will be made: please discuss concerns with the plenary convenors.